 - How to Semi-Retire in Your 30s

-I hit rock-bottom (forgive the addiction reference but I truly think bad money management is as dangerous as drugs or alcohol) when I had to take out an unsecured personal loan to pay a tax bill I had been avoiding.
+I hit rock-bottom (yes – bad money management is as dangerous as drugs or alcohol) when I had to take out an unsecured personal loan to pay a tax bill I had been avoiding.
+I remember sitting in my accountant’s office and crying.
+How on earth was I going to pay a $5,000 tax bill?
+I didn’t have a penny to my name.
+The answer – more debt.